-This is a problem that claims many sales professional’s career.
+This is a problem that claims many sales professional’s careers.
 They come into a sales position thinking it will be easy money; I just talk to people, tell them how much, and they buy.

-However reality is rarely that easy.
+However the reality is rarely that easy.

-The truth of the matter is that great sales people have a passion for what they do beyond what is easy.
+The truth of the matter is that great salespeople have a passion for what they do beyond what is easy.
 They love their product and most importantly they love what they do…selling.

-If passion in either of those areas are missing, burn out is a likely outcome.
+If passion in either of those areas is missing, burn out is a likely outcome.
 And even though burn out is a result of many factors, it most often has to do with false expectations of reality and still doing the activities you thought would bring value to your career.

-However without passion for your product or profession, you will find that burn out is right around the corner.
+However, without passion for your product or profession, you will find that burn out is right around the corner.

 I love the product I sell, I believe in it, and I know that every company that uses it is better because of it.
 In the past I haven’t felt as confident.
-In fact I’ve left a company because I was no longer passionate about what I was selling.
+In fact, I’ve left a company because I was no longer passionate about what I was selling.